-The Bring & Buy stall will be back across the road in the Ashton Court in
+The Bring & Buy stall will most likely be back across the road in the Ashton Court in

 the Hardwick suite.

 Once again, we will be retaining 5% of the

 selling price of every game sold in order to cover

 Bring & Buy registration sheets (see below) but

 we are hoping to repeat last year's use of an app

 that enables sellers to log their games for

 sale online and for buyers to browse the details.